lachrist/channel-library/README.md

 * `callback(function|any)`:
   * If callback is a function it will be called once the request is completed with two arguments:
     1. an instance of `Error` if it failed and `null` if it succeed
-    2. an response object similar as with synchronous requests *Attention*: on node, such request will only be fired after resuming to the event loop.
+    2. a response object similar as with synchronous requests
-    Every other communication in this module will be fired immediately regardeless resumption to the event looop.
   * Else if callback is a truthy value, the response will not be parsed (faster).
   * Else a synchronous request will actually be performed.

+**Attention**: on node, when the callback parameter is a function, the request will only be fired after resuming to the event loop.
+Every other communication in this module will be fired immediately regardeless resumption to the event looop.

 ## `websocket = channel.websocket(path)`

 * `path(string)`: path for the http(s) upgrade request.
-* `websocket(object)`: instance of window.WebSocket in browsers and an instance of [ws](https://www.npmjs.com/package/ws) in node, both provide the same basic API:
+* `websocket(object)`: instance of `window.WebSocket` in browsers and an instance of [ws](https://www.npmjs.com/package/ws) in node, both provide the same basic API:
   ```js
   var websocket = channel.websocket(path);
   websocket.onopen = function () { ... };